richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_Python>>DataExplorer.md

 * "We do not want to bake keys or secrets into Python code"

 ## Proposed Solution
-* Demonstrate secure Python >> Data Explorer connectivity
+* Demonstrate secure Python >> Data Explorer connectivity in the following steps:
+  * Install Libraries
+  * Connect Python >> Data Explorer via Service Principal

 ## Solution Requirements
 The proposed solution requires: